-For certificates issued under id-fpki-common-authentication, assignment of X.500 distinguished names is mandatory.
+For certificates issued under id-fpki-common-authentication or id-fpki-common-pivi-authentication, assignment of X.500 distinguished names is mandatory.
 For certificates issued under this policy by a CA operating as part of the Shared Service Providers program, distinguished names shall follow either the rules specified above for id-fpki-common-hardware or the rules specified below for including a non-NULL subject DN in id-fpki-common-cardAuth.
 For legacy Federal PKIs only, distinguished names may follow established agency naming conventions.
-Certificates issued under id-fpki-common-authentication shall include a subject alternative name.
-At a minimum, the subject alternative name extension shall include the pivFASC-N name type [FIPS 201].
-The value for this name shall be the FASC-N [PACS] of the subject's PIV card.
+Certificates issued under id-fpki-common-authentication or id-fpki-common-pivi-authentication shall include a subject alternative name.

+For certificates asserting id-fpki-common-authentication, at a minimum, the subject alternative name extension shall include:

+- 1) the pivFASC-N name type [FIPS 201].
+The value for this name shall be the FASC-N [PACS] of the subject's PIV card - 2) The UUID [RFC 4122]